-Jacob Schick is a third-generation Marine, motivational speaker and actor who epitomizes service and sacrifice.
+Jacob Schick is a third-generation combat Marine, motivational speaker and actor who epitomizes service and sacrifice.

 Jake has undergone over 50 operations, 23 blood transfusions, and countless hours of rehabilitation.
-Jake will tell you his physical injuries weren’t the worst that happened to him.
-For years, he dreaded his TBI and PTSD diagnosis; common mindset amongst warriors.
-"Physical pain reminds you you're alive, mental pain tests your will to stay that way", is a saying that Jake says often regarding suffering mentally.
-“Pain is inevitable, suffering is optional”, is another quote Jake refers to frequently while referring to being a dealer of hope.
+He will tell you his physical injuries weren’t the worst that happened to him.
+For years, he dreaded his TBI and PTSD diagnosis; common mindset amongst warriors and people alike.

-everyone he meets.
-Jake is currently the CEO of 22KILL, an organization that has created a community that raises awareness and combats suicide by empowering veterans, first responders, and their families through traditional and non-traditional therapies.
+Jake is currently the CEO of One Tribe Foundation (22KILL), an organization and community that combats suicide by empowering veterans, first responders, and their families through traditional and non-traditional therapies.

 “Alive Day Memories: Home from Iraq,”

-as well as “60 Minute Sports” and various other local and national venues.
+as well as “60 Minute Sports” and various other local and national mediums.
 Jake has been featured in roles

-in Clint Eastwood's productions’ of “American Sniper” and “The Mule”, and has appeared in Bradley Cooper’s
+in Clint Eastwood's productions’ of “American Sniper” and “The Mule”, and appeared in Bradley Cooper’s

 Jacob sat down with Navy SEAL Veteran Jocko Willnik in April of 2018 for the Jocko Podcast.

 In May of 2019, Jacob sat down with Chad Prather from Blaze TV to discuss 22 KILL and mental wellness.

 Jacob does speaking engagements each year across the country and was the Guest of Honor at Marine Corps Forces Africa & Europe in Germany this year.